av0154/Knights-Tour-Problem/README.md

 # Knights-Tour-Problem
-Data structures implemenatation for the knights tour problem
+Data structures implementation for the knights tour problem